RasmussenLab/vamb/wishlist.md

 __Implement an optional two-step clustering method for large datasets, if possible__

 So our clustering scales quadratically.
 That's alright for normally sized datasets, but at some point, someone is going to want to cluster 100 million sequences.
-Is there a way to evoid this scaling?
+Is there a way to avoid this scaling?

 Well, if we look at Canopy clustering (not to be confused with the binning method referred to as Canopy), that prevents the issue by first creating large, intersecting (i.e. non-disjoint) sets of points which I will call `partitions`, and then clustering those partitions independently.
 After clustering those, the clusters may be merged together by simply removing points that are present in multiple clusters from all their clusters but one.